margerabe/recruitr/README.md

 <h1> About </h1>

-**[Recruitr app](https://recruitr-rm.herokuapp.com/) - Small API powering a recruitment system**

-Recruitr is a small API-only app, powering a basic internal recruitment management tool for HR representatives.
+**[Recruitr](https://recruitr-rm.herokuapp.com/)** is a small API-only app, powering a basic internal recruitment management tool for HR representatives.

 About the project:
 - No authentication layer was built in the context of this app.
 Assumption: only one user, the HR manager, who is logged in from the start